-· Revision and final
+· Revision and examination preparation.

-- · be able to read film with a critical perspective - have developed and consolidated their understanding of the construction of film and how meaning is communicated to audiences - be able to position texts within and understand how films reflect social and historical contexts - be able to compare thematically linked films from different eras - · understand the significance of key developments within the film industry - · engage with specialist writing on film - develop screenwriting skills - develop filming skills - develop video editing skills
+- · be able to read film with a critical perspective - have developed and consolidated their understanding of the construction of film and how meaning is communicated to audiences - be able to position texts within and understand how films reflect social and historical contexts - · be able to compare thematically linked films from different eras - · understand the significance of key developments within the film industry - · engage with specialist writing on film - · develop screenwriting skills - develop filming skills - · develop video editing skills

-There will be a trip to BFI Southbank and Imax
+There will be a trip to BFI Southbank and Imax.

 Pupils will be given a variety of written and practical tasks to prepare them for both the examination and non-examinable assessment.
 These will be marked according to departmental guidelines with feedback and targets provided each time, as well as strategies to achieve those targets.
 Teaching staff are also available at the end of lessons and during break times.
-Pupils will sit an end of year examination.